-- Do you have resources that help create new products that will meet customer needs?
+- Do you have resources that help you to meet changing customer tastes and expectations?

-- Do you have access to valuable raw materials, or other supplies?
+- Do you have access to valuable raw materials and how likely is that to continue?

-- Do you have products, services or a brand to which customers have a strong loyalty, such as a 24/7 call center, home delivery, after-sales service, and so on?
+- Do you have products, services or a brand to which customers have a strong loyalty?

 - Do the benefits of the resource outweigh the cost of maintaining it?

-For the valuable assets identified above, identify those that are rare.
+How rare are the assets that you identified as valuable?
 Again, the way in which you measure this will depend on your situation, but the following questions may help:

-- How long will the resource remain rare or unique?
+- How long will the resource remain special or unique?

-- Is the resource available only to your company and not to your competitors?
+- Is the resource available to your competitors, too?

 - Will your competitors be able to obtain the resource soon?

-Take your list of valuable resources that are also rare and determine whether each can be easily copied.
+Take your list of valuable resources that are also rare, and determine which are inimitable.
 Use these questions to help you:

 - Is it easy for your competitors to duplicate the resource?